CaptStephan/Udacity_Proj1_People_Counter/WRITEUP.md

 ## Assess Effects on End User Needs

+**Edit (response to reviewer comments):** The text that follows in my response to the question of how different items impact end user needs.

 Lighting, model accuracy, and camera focal length/image size have different effects on a deployed edge model.
 The potential effects of each of these are similar in that the all impact the model accuracy in the end.
 Having poor lighting can make the detection less accurate.
 Having a poorly trained model will result in lower accuracy.
 Having a camera with a too narrow focal length will also reduce the visibility of a person in the frame and result in lower accuracy.

+Each of these things will reduce the ability of the model to correctly predict when a person is in the frame.